Zhen-Su/Maze-Hunt/README.md

   * 4.0.2 add some SFX in game
   * 4.0.3 fix some bugs on AI attacking in multi
   * 4.0.4 add JoinMazeScreen and OtherLobbyScreen
+  * 4.0.5 add AI difficulty in multiplayer, fix bug on mode3 in update method of MultiAIPlayer class.